12-VidE/annotate-audio/README.md

 ### Known Issues

 -   `title` option inside modal is not displayed correctly on mobile
+-   Layout-unique options are visible inside other layouts
 -   Audiobox in "reading" and "editing" mode are not in sync
 -   Checking when to use cache - by looking at the options hashing - is not efficiently done
 -   `Big` layout's wavegraph cannot handle file bigger than 2GiB